Not content with being “just another altcoin”, NEM set out to develop a smarter and more technologically advanced blockchain.

 As the time of writing this in September 2017, NEM and its XEM coin are still very much in the early phases of the platform.
 While NEM has been adopted by Mijin, XEM is only currently being used to pay other members of NEM and to pay transaction fees on the NEM platform.

-In order to invest in the NEM platform you will need to buy some XEM.
-This currency saw amazing growth during 2017, going from under $0.03/XEM in mid April 2017 to ten times that value (over $0.30/XEM) at the beginning of September, 2017.
+In order to buy into the NEM platform, you’ll need to buy some XEM.
+This currency saw growth during 2017, going from under $0.03/XEM in mid April 2017 to ten times that value (over $0.30/XEM) at the beginning of September, 2017.